The Break

 downbeat + ghost kick

 That second kick sits inside brackets ([~ bd]) so it lands on the back half of that slot.
 It’s not on a main beat.
 It’s between beats.
-That off-grid placement is what makes it a ghost.
+That off-grid placement makes it a ghost.

 tweak it